escolmebartlebooth/usdc-t1-p5-vehicle-detection/README.md

 + feature_extraction.py: Contains functions to extract features from images for hog, spatial binning and color histograms
 + feature_extraction.ipynb: notebook visualisation the facets of the feature extraction functions across different parameters and color spaces
 + model_building.ipynb: notebook that fits different models to the training data and tries to tune each to establish a best fit model which can then be saved and reused for the prediction parameters
++ vehicle_detection.ipynb: notebook where the pipeline was tested on static and video images and where the pipeline class was defined
++ lane_detector.py: re-implementation of the lane detection software for adding lane lines to the video image

 ### Data Preparation and Feature Extraction